etlweather/understanding-networking/chapter-basic-terms.md

 IP-based network.
 In the human form, it is made of 4 sets of 1 to 3 digits (to the computer, this is all 0s or 1s), for example, `192.168.1.1`.

-## firewall
-A network device that is installed between two networks and provide security features by inspecting the data sent from one network to the other and allows or denies the traffic based on a set of rules configured by the administrator.
-It is similar to a router but performs more security functions by inspecting the traffic, not only routing it.
-It is typically used between the Internet and a corporate network to prevent malicious intrusions from the Internet onto the internal network.

 ## host
 Another word for a computer or server, generally referring to a physical machine.

-## fiber optic
-A type of cable made of glass through which light is transmitted.
-Computer data is converted into light signals which go through the fiber optic cables.
-This method of transmitting computer data can be used over long distance at ultra-fast speed (speed of light).

-A typical fiber optic cable is made of multiple layers - two layers carrying the light signal (a core and a surrounding layer which confines the light to the core), and two layers of protection.
-In total, the size of a typical fiber optic cable (also called *strand*) is 780 micrometre (or 0.03042 inch).

-> The concept for transmitting light in such a way was first publicly
-> demonstrated using a water flow carrying light in 1870.[^2]

 ## packet
 A packet is a unit of information sent through the network.
 It contains various